-- (d) If the parties to an action under the protection from abuse act are not married to each other and one party owns the residence or household, the court shall not have the authority to grant possession of the residence or household under subsection (a)(2) to the exclusion of the party who owns it. - (e) Subject to the provisions of subsections (b), (c) and (d), a protective order or approved consent agreement shall remain in effect until modified or dismissed by the court and shall be for a fixed period of time not to exceed one year, except as provided in subsection (e)(1) and (e)(2). - (1) Upon motion of the plaintiff, such period may be extended for one additional year. - (2) Upon verified motion of the plaintiff and after the defendant has been personally served with a copy of the motion and has had an opportunity to present evidence and cross-examine witnesses at a hearing on the motion, the court shall extend a protective order for not less than two additional years and may extend the protective order up to the lifetime of the defendant if the court determines by a preponderance of the evidence that the defendant has: (A) Violated a valid protection order-or (A) has; (B) previously violated a valid protection order; or (B) has (C) been convicted of a person felony or any conspiracy, criminal solicitation or attempt thereof, under the laws of Kansas or the laws of any other jurisdiction which are substantially similar to such person felony, committed against the plaintiff or any member of the plaintiff's household; the court shall extend a protective order for not less than two additional years and may extend the protective order up to the lifetime of the defendant.
+- (d) If the parties to an action under the protection from abuse act are not married to each other and one party owns the residence or household, the court shall not have the authority to grant possession of the residence or household under subsection (a)(2) to the exclusion of the party who owns it. - (e) Subject to the provisions of subsections (b), (c) and (d), a protective order or approved consent agreement shall remain in effect until modified or dismissed by the court and shall be for a fixed period of time not-to-exceed one year less than one year and not more than two years, except as provided in-subsection subsections (e)(1) and (e) (2). - (1) Upon motion of the plaintiff, such period may be extended for one an additional-year period of not less than one year and not more than three years. - (2) Upon verified motion of the plaintiff and after the defendant has been personally served with a copy of the motion and has had an opportunity to present evidence and cross-examine witnesses at a hearing on the motion, the court shall extend a protective order for not less than one additional year and may extend the protective order up to the lifetime of the defendant if the court determines by a preponderance of the evidence that the defendant has: (A) Violated a valid protection order-or (A) has; (B) previously violated a valid protection order,; or (B) has (C) been convicted of a person felony or any conspiracy, criminal solicitation or attempt thereof, under the laws of Kansas or the laws of any other jurisdiction which are substantially similar to such person felony, committed against the plaintiff or any member of the plaintiff's household, the court shall extend a protective order for not less than two additional years and may extend the protective order up to the lifetime of the defendant.
 No service fee shall be required for a motion filed pursuant to this subsection. - (f) The court may amend its order or agreement at any time upon motion filed by either party. - (g) No order or agreement under the protection from abuse act shall in any manner affect title to any real property. - (h) If a person enters or remains on premises or property violating an order issued pursuant to subsection (a)(2), such violation shall constitute criminal trespass as defined in-subsection (a)(1)(C) of K.S.A.
 2022 Supp.
-21-5808(a)(I)(C), and amendments thereto, and violation of a protective order as defined in K.S.A.
+21-5808(a)(1)(C), and amendments thereto, and violation of a protective order as defined in K.S.A.
 2022 Supp.
 21-5924, and amendments thereto.
-If a person abuses, molests or interferes with the privacy or rights of another violating an order issued pursuant to subsection (a)(1), such violation may constitute assault as defined in-subsection (a) of K.S.A.
+If a person abuses, molests or interferes with the privacy or rights of another violating an order issued pursuant to subsection (a)(1), such violation may constitute assault as defined in subsection (a) of K.S.A.
 2022 Supp.
 21-5412(a), and amendments thereto, battery as defined in subsection (a) of K.S.A.
 2022 Supp.
 21-5413(a), and amendments thereto, domestic battery as defined in K.S.A.
 2022 Supp.
-21-5414, and amendments thereto, and violation of a protective order as defined in K.S.A.
+21-5924, and a protective order as defined in K.S.A.
 2022 Supp.
 21-5924, and amendments thereto.